 Enter your credit card information

-The step of adding a credit card number and any accompanying billing information in the Admin tab is required to be able to collect payments through an LGL form.
+If your account was created before March 1, 2022, and you have not yet moved to the new pricing plan, the step of adding a credit card number and any accompanying billing information in the Admin tab is required to be able to collect payments through an LGL form.
 Payment transactions are processed at 1% of the transaction amount, billed retroactively on a monthly basis.